alexandergknoll/alexandergknoll.github.io/_posts/2025-09-15-omarchy-monitor-config.md

 ### 4. Restart Hyprland

-Hyprland should automatically restart when it detects a change to the configuration; otherwise, you can restart Hyprland by selecting "Relaunch" from the Omarchy "System" menu
+Hyprland should automatically restart when it detects a change to the configuration; otherwise, you can restart Hyprland by selecting "Relaunch" from the Omarchy "System" menu.

 ## Troubleshooting Additional Issues